NoahLE/Docker-nginx-hot-module-replacement/README.md

 1. Install yarn, node, and Docker
 2. `cd` into the project root and run `docker-compose -f docker-compose.yml up --build`
-3. Open your browser and go to `http://localhost`
-4. Open the console and look at the web traffic
+3. Open your browser and go to `http://localhost`.
+Then, open the console and look at the web traffic

 ## Clues